Honeycomb Block Heater vs Sheathed Heater Comparison

 Sheathed Heater

-Thermal Efficiency The heated air flows uniformly through both the inside and outside of the coiled heating wire, allowing nearly 100% of the heat to be converted into hot air.
+Thermal Efficiency Air flows uniformly through and around the coiled heating wire, allowing nearly 100% of the generated heat to be transferred to the airflow.
 (P.A.T.)
 Uses secondary heating, resulting in lower thermal efficiency and slower temperature rise.
 At high temperatures, the sheath pipe may deform, causing uneven heater spacing and reduced heat exchange performance.

-Service Life The watt density can be set low, which minimizes stress on the heating element and allows for semi-permanent operation without breakage, regardless of temperature.
+Service Life The low watt density minimizes stress on the heating element, providing an exceptionally long service life with a significantly reduced risk of wire breakage.
 High watt density increases the risk of wire breakage.
 Not suitable for high-temperature applications.
 Elevated internal temperatures shorten the heater’s lifespan.

-Safety Provide long-term safety due to sufficient insulation and spacing distances.
+Safety Designed with ample insulation and spacing distances to ensure long-term operational safety.
 Insulation quality of the magnesia may degrade over time, leading to short circuits between the heating wire and the metal sheath.
-Corona or arc discharges may occur inside the insulating powder.
+Corona discharge or electrical arcing may occur within the insulation material.
 Insulation performance decreases as the product ages.

 Ease of Operation No cooling operation is required.
 Temperature control is simple and allows for high-precision regulation.
 Requires post-operation cooling.
 Skipping this step can cause failures such as wire breakage.